Legendstyler00/pvparena2.0/doc/commands/spawn.md

 ## Details

 There are two syntax according to the gamemode (free or teams) of your arena goal:
-- if you're using a "free" arena, you can define unlimited spawns using syntax `/pa myArena spawn set team spawnX` where X should be anything (word, digit, letter, etc).
+- if you're using a "free" arena, you can define unlimited spawns using syntax `/pa myArena spawn set fightX team` where X should be anything (word, digit, letter, etc).
-- if your arena works with teams, you have to use `/pa myArena spawn set team spawn` where "team" is the name of one of your teams.
+- if your arena works with teams, you have to use `/pa myArena spawn set fight team` where "team" is the name of one of your teams.
 - you can set spawn only for some class with `/pa myArena set team spawn class` where "class" is the name of one of your arena class.